 how to prevent accidents at home

-Here's how to make your home safe for visiting friends and family through securing the most common household hazards before your visitors arrive.
+Here's how to make your home safe for visiting friends and family - and prevent accidents before they happen.

 - Make sure all walkways and stairs are clear of debris and clutter and are well lit.